szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Holy and Unholy Word more effective (539) (IWDEE BGEE BG2EE EET)

-Generally, these two spells are not considered very effective, especially for mid- to late-SoA and beyond, because they cause only deafness, which does not trouble non-spellcasters.
+Generally, these two spells are not considered very effective, especially for mid-tolate SoA and beyond, because they cause only deafness, which does not trouble non-spellcasters.
 They also do not bypass Magic Resistance, slay effect excepted.
 This component improves them significantly, trying to address that concern while also incorporating PnP additions from 2nd edition and others:

 Holy Word now: